HViktorTsoi/alpha_lidar/README.md

-# How to use this repo:
+# How to Use This Repo:

 We offer two approaches for reproducing 𝛼LiDAR: